Ouphix/synchro-psychotherapies/steps2.md

 ## MONRADO study
 ### Aim of the study
 The aim of the study was to evaluate the response to a conflict in a dyad of a parent and a child.
 There were two phases.
 After the experimenter left the room, the dyad spoke about casual topics.
-After around 5 minutes, the experimenter came back in the room and asked the dyad to speak about a conflictual conflict that was selected by the child before the video during an interview alone with him or her.
+After around 5 minutes, the experimenter came back in the room and asked the dyad to speak during around 10 minutes about a conflictual conflict that was selected by the child before the video during an interview alone with him or her.

 Consequently, from these videos, we can extract easily two phases that we could contrast : without then with conflict.